Home > Blog Posts > Peer to Peer Lending: What is it and how does it work?

 Peer to peer lending can be a safe way to lend and borrow money.
 However, there are risks.
 Each lending platform is unique.
 So, you should always do your research to ensure you trust a provider before investing or borrowing through them.
 Ultimately, in peer to peer lending, most of the risk is carried by the investor.
 If a borrower is unable to repay their loan, then this will likely result in an investor losing some or all of their money.

 What investors should be aware of

-If you’re interested in investing your money in peer to peer lending it’s important you choose a trustworthy service provider.
+If you’re interested in investing your money in peer to peer lending, you must choose a trustworthy service provider.
 A peer to peer platform operator is required, by law, to have an Australian financial services (AFS) license and must run their scheme in line with the Corporations Act.
-Before you invest it is important to check ASIC Connect’s Professional Register to ensure the service provider has an Australian Registered Scheme Number (ARSN).
-It is essential that all investors ask the following questions before handing over their money:
+Before you invest, it is important to check ASIC Connect’s Professional Register to ensure the service provider has an Australian Registered Scheme Number (ARSN).
+All investors must ask the following questions before handing over their money:

 - Are the loans secured or unsecured?

 - What will the interest rate on my cash be and who will decide this?

 - Can I choose the loan I would like my money to be invested in?

 - Can my investment be spread over multiple loans?

 - How long will it take me to get my money back?

 - What is the repayment period on the loan I am investing in?